alions7000/SEC-EDGAR-text/README.md

 ## Usage
-Typical usage.
-This will download the 500 large US companies in the included 'companies_list.txt' file.
-Run from the project folder.
+*Basic usage* This will download those 500 large US companies in the included 'companies_list.txt' file.
+Run from the project folder, and accept the default settings when prompted.

+    python SEC-EDGAR-text

+*Typical usage* There are several arguments available to choose which companies download list ot use, which types of filings to download, where to save the extracted documents, multiprocessing option, download rate and so on.
+For example:

-    python SEC-EDGAR-text --storage=/tmp/my_storage_folder
+    python SEC-EDGAR-text --storage=/path/to/my_storage_location --start=20150101 --end=99991231 --filings=10-K --multiprocessing_cores=8

+See module utils.py to see a full list of command line options.

-Download of a full history of key sections from 10-K and 10-Q filings for (most) US companies takes less than 40GB storage: around 1 million text excerpt files, plus a similar number of metadata files.
+To download of a full history of key sections from 10-K and 10-Q filings for (most) US companies takes less than 40GB storage: around 1 million text excerpt files, plus a similar number of metadata files.

 ## Background